ZoneMinder/zmeventnotification/docs/index.rst

         FAQ covering common scenarios/issues :doc:`guides/developers`
-        If you want to use the Event Notification Server to make your own app/client `zmNinja Documentation <http://pliablepixels.github.io/zmNinja/docgen/html/index.html>`__
+        If you want to use the Event Notification Server to make your own app/client :doc:`guides/plugins`
+        If you want to add your own algoritm to the machine learning hooks (Needs to be expanded) `zmNinja Documentation <http://pliablepixels.github.io/zmNinja/docgen/html/index.html>`__
         Documentation for zmNinja